nickbild/local_llm_assistant/README.md

 The response from the LLM is then forwarded into the free and open-source eSpeak speech synthesizer to produce audio that is played on a speaker connected to the Raspberry Pi.

 After setup is complete, the Raspberry Pi can be completely disconnected from the Internet.
 Everything runs 100% locally, keeping your conversations private.
 There is a price to pay for this, however.
 A typical request can easily take 10 seconds of processing (on a Pi 4) before the response is ready.
-And, of course, if you make a complicated request, or ask for a lenghty story to be generated, it will take longer yet.
+And, of course, if you make a complicated request, or ask for a lengthy story to be generated, it will take longer yet.

 ## Instructions